biblehong/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner.md

    <img src="https://github.com/user-attachments/assets/06101910-ad1d-4539-9a5f-dc17dd749dea" alt="Case Study #2: Pizza Runner" width="230" height="100">

-   - runner 1 made the most delivery with 4 completed orders followed by runner 2 with 3 and runner 3 with 1
+   - Runner 1 made the most deliveries with 4 completed orders followed by runner 2 with 3 and runner 3 with 1

 4. How many of each type of pizza was delivered?
    ```sql